clabrugere/scratch-llm/README.md

 - RMS pre-normalization in transformer blocks (so before multi-head attention and feedforward),
 - SwiGLU activation function

-To make the implementation end-to-end, we train the model on a small dataset, using sentecepiece tokenizer.
+To make the implementation end-to-end, we train the model on a small dataset, using SentencePiece tokenizer.

 ## Getting Started <a name = "getting_started"></a>